2006 Estonian presidential election: The election

 The first three rounds of the presidential election were held in the Estonian parliament between Toomas Hendrik Ilves and Ene Ergma.
 The first parliamentary round was held on August 28, 2006 with Ene Ergma receiving 65 of 101 votes.
 On August 29, 2006, Toomas Hendrik Ilves gained 64 votes in the second round held in the parliament.
 That same day, Ilves gained 64 votes again in the third round.
 The Centre Party, which would later support Rüütel, and the People's Union party refused to vote in the third round.
-These first three rounds of voting were inconclusive, since neither candidate obtained the needed ⅔ of the 101 votes to secure the presidency.
+These first three rounds of voting were inconclusive, since neither candidate obtained the needed two-thirds of the 101 votes to secure the presidency.
 However, since Ilves was the only remaining candidate by the third round, he continued onward to the final round determined by the electoral college.
 At this point, Arnold Rüütel, president at the time, stepped in to compete in the fourth round as well.